PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 If the step execution succeeds during any retry, the execution will proceed to the next step of the workflow.

-If the step fails on all 8 retries, and throws a final error, you'll receive [an error notification](/workflows/errors/) through your standard notification channel.
+If the step fails on all 8 retries and throws a final error, you'll receive [an error notification](/workflows/errors/) through your standard notification channel.

 ### Send error notifications on the first error